 A signed authorization from the finalist is required before criminal record information or background information may be requested.
 This information will be collected in coordination with Human Resources.
 If a finalist refuses to provide such authorization, the individual will be ineligible for consideration for such position.

 The hiring department will coordinate with the third-party vendor regarding all background verifications.
-The vendor will send the reports to Human Resources upon the completion of the verification process.
+The vendor will send the reports to HR upon the completion of the verification process.

-Should the background check produce information that may prompt an adverse employment action for the candidate, the Human Resources Partner will work with the hiring department to evaluate the current information against the requirements of the position for which the candidate is applying.
+Should the background check produce information that may prompt an adverse employment action for the candidate, the HR Partner will work with the hiring department to evaluate the current information against the requirements of the position for which the candidate is applying.
 More information concerning Adverse Action.

 When considering whether to employ an individual with a criminal history, during the background investigation review, many factors will be assessed, including: